Ikvi church: Layout

 The Ikvi church of Saint George is built of cut stone blocks and measures 9 × 7.2 m.
 It is a cross-in-square building, in which the bays that form the four arms of the cross project from the central bay; of these, three are short and rectangular, while the fourth one terminates in a deep apse on the east.
 The apse is flanked by two pastophoria.
 The tall dome sits on top of the intersection of vaulted arms of the central bay, its drum resting on a pendentive.
 The interior is lit by six windows cut in the drum.
 The drum and façades are adorned with stone carving ornaments, with diverse motifs varied from geometric to complex floral patters.
 Under the southwest arch, a stone slab bears a cross with blossomed branches cut in relief and an inscription in the medieval Georgian asomtavruli script, paleographically dated to the first half of the 11th century and making mention of a donor, the prelate (mamamtavari) Arsen.

 The interior is adorned with frescoes dated to the 12th–13th century.
-The paintings are known for their artistic quality and iconograhic program, which includes portraits of churchmen, Christological scenes, and the episodes of the life and martyrdom of Saint George.
+The paintings are known for their artistic quality and iconographic program, which includes portraits of churchmen, Christological scenes, and the episodes of the life and martyrdom of Saint George.
 The style of the murals indicates that the painter was familiar with Byzantine models, while the cycle of St. George is compositionally similar to the frescoes from another important regional church, Pavnisi.
 The wall paintings were damaged in heavy rainfall in 2011 and underwent a program of emergency stabilization and conservation in 2012.